 Studies have shown that human mesenchymal stem cells adhere to and proliferate on each area equally15 (in vitro) and all implant zones osseointegrate with high bone-to-implant contact (in vivo).19

-The Xeal abutment surface is now available for the On1™ Base and Multi-unit Abutments, and the TiUltra surface on NobelActive®, NobelReplace CC®, and NobelParallel CC™.
-These surfaces are also a feature of the new Nobel Biocare N1™ implant system, available in select markets in Europe.
+The Xeal abutment surface is available for the On1™ Base and Multi-unit Abutments, and the TiUltra surface on NobelActive®, NobelReplace CC®, and NobelParallel CC™.
+These surfaces also feature on the new Nobel Biocare N1™ implant system, available in select markets.

 *Results of regression analysis.
 Details can be found in full publication.